 Dornoch, unique with its world-class golf course, glorious beach and charming town, is a perfect holiday destination.The friendly locals are helpful and welcoming and are just one reason why 99% of visitors to Dornoch said they would come back.
 The remaining 1% said they would “probably” come back.
 Come and feel the Dornoch effect and you too will be counting the days till your next visit.
 And if you can bring yourself to leave town for a little while, find out just how much you can Do from Dornoch.
 Close at hand you’ll find a rich variety of history, wildlife, culture and stunning scenery which will capture your imagination, inspire you to find out more and keep coming back to our beautiful town – Visit Dornoch.

-And for those keen golfers, it is home to the Royal Dornoch Championship Course, ranked number 5 in the world.
+And for those keen golfers, it is home to the Famous Royal Dornoch Championship Course, ranked number 2 in the world.
 The coast is also a favourite with wildlife such as seals and dolphins.
-The town is famed for its impressive Cathedral, founded in 1224, it was restored by the Countess of Sutherland in 1835 and again in the 20th Century.
-It stands proudly in the middle of the town and is definitely worth a visit.
+The town is famed for its impressive Cathedral, founded in 1224.
+It stands proudly in the centre of town and is definitely worth a visit.
 Pitgrudy Holiday Park is a fantastic base to then go on and explore what the North Coast of Scotland has to offer.

 PLACES OF INTEREST